 And just a week ago, Bruce joined the clan.
 My boyfriend’s attentive gift a few months ago spurned an adoptive frenzy, and now I have a small, and very much loved, succulent family.
 I’ve even gone so far as to name each of them.
 With such an abundant variety that all seem ready to burst with personality, I decided it would be a shame not to assign a name to them!
 These adorably plump little plants are more than just shelf buddies—they also provide health benefits.
 Yes, really!
 An article by NBC, which you can read here, cited that indoor plants reduce your stress levels and enhance your concentration, boosting your productivity and work ethic.
 Lend me your ears, my fellow hardworking women!
 Having the greenery indoors helps us to associate with being out in nature, producing a sense of calm and relaxation.
 With these natural mood-boosters, we can knock out tasks and obligations with a positive mindset and a sense of ease.
 Long-term plant friends?
 Check.
 Long-term health benefits?
 Check!

 As if the benefit of increased well-being wasn’t already enough, succulents make for cozy, stylish, and modern home décor.
 You can wedge one of these little guys or gals in just about any corner of your home—an out-of-reach windowsill, a tall armoire or cabinet, or any rung of your bookshelf (ensuring that they can still get adequate sunlight and a drink of water when needed).
+If you need a little extra help figuring out how and where to make a succulent (or other plants!) happy in your home, this article by GardeningMentor gives you helpful tips and ideas.
 And you aren’t limited to rooting them in the traditional toasted-orange clay pot.
 Succs can easily be placed in a fun pot or terrarium that accentuates the theme of your living space.
 (Consider making this simple DIY project for your succulent!)
 Their brilliant pastel shades coupled with their quirky shapes will instantly transform your space into an inviting and cozy home.
 Soon, you’ll have a succulent family worthy of the affections of a botanical garden.

 You’ll love our recent podcast episode, Miss Independent: Can You Be Healthy, Strong and Dependent? – 047